BPerezLamarque/ABDOMEN/README.md

 This tutorial explains how to use ABDOMEN (A Brownian moDel Of Microbiota EvolutioN) for a given host-microbiota system (i.e. a fixed, bifurcating host phylogeny and microbiota relative abundances for each extant host species; Fig. 1a).
 This phylogenetic comparative approach apply the multivariate Brownian motion process to compositional data.
-It also includes the widely-used Pagel's lambda tree transformation that quantifies phylosymbiosis by evaluating how much host phylogeny contributes to explaining interspecific variation in present-day microbiota composition (Fig. 1b).
-ABDOMEN assumes that, from ancestral values at the root X_0, the log-absolute abundances of the different microbial taxa change on the host phylogeny following a multivariate Brownian motion model with variance-covariance matrix R (Fig. 1a).
+It also includes the widely-used Pagel's $\lambda$ tree transformation that quantifies phylosymbiosis by evaluating how much host phylogeny contributes to explaining interspecific variation in present-day microbiota composition (Fig. 1b).
+ABDOMEN assumes that, from ancestral values at the root $X_0$, the log-absolute abundances of the different microbial taxa change on the host phylogeny following a multivariate Brownian motion model with variance-covariance matrix $R$ (Fig. 1a).

 <p align="center">
     <img src="https://github.com/BPerezLamarque/ABDOMEN/blob/main/example/ABDOMEN.jpg" width="300">